Apex / Apex Steward

 Growth

-Multi-workspace, AI document ingestion, vendor template library, onboarding workshop included.
+Multi-workspace, AI document ingestion and conflict detection, executive reports, onboarding workshop included.

 Best for: Mid-market security teams running real IAM governance.